 We are Owen Goltz and Susan Graham.
 Our home – Riverdale – is an 60-acre farm in the heart of the village of Inglewood, Ontario, Canada.
 As second-career farmers, it is our intent to embrace a lifestyle of simplicity.
 This includes growing the food on our table – vegetables, fruit, poultry, and pork – and having enough to share with our local community at the weekly market.
 It also means providing learning and awareness opportunities through summer student employment, documentary and film nights, art classes and seminars.
 We aim to use the horse power of our two Haflinger draft ponies more and more, and focus on using renewal resources wherever possible.

 As our goal is to bring people together – for working, talking, eating, and inspiring – Riverdale is becoming a hub for education and entertainment events.
 From chainsaw skills and soil analysis workshops to documentary film screenings, guided yoga practices, art classes and community meals, our offerings are diverse.
-Our 2016 calendar is just starting to grow!
+Our 2021 calendar will be determined on the flexibility of outdoor and social distancing as required during this time.

 Our Prepaid Farm Account is a mutually positive relationship; we the farmers benefit by pre-selling our products and services, which allows for better planning and less waste.
 You the customer have a flexible, prepaid account with which you can buy or not buy our offerings weekly, choosing from a wide variety of products and services, and the most convenient times for you to pick up your fresh produce.